Little Falls/Morrison County

 - Please upload a final budget (or profit and loss statement) for the most recently completed year.
 Include budget vs. actual, revenue, expense and source detail.

 - Please upload your organization's balance sheet from the most recent completed year.
-If your organization does not create a balance sheet from the most recent completed year.
-Include budget vs. actual, revenue, expense and source detail.
+If your organization does not create a balance sheet, please upload your organization's most recent 990 tax form.

 - Project Budget - If you are applying for support through the Small Grants Program, please provide a project budget.
 Please include expense and revenue detail, revenue sources, amounts, and what is secured and what is pending.